soham901/soham901/README.md

 # Hello, I'm Soham!

-- Ambitious computer science and engineering student with a passion for building projects using Next.js, FastAPI, and Django.
+- Ambitious computer science and engineering student with a passion for building projects using Next.js, FastAPI, Django and MERN stack.
 Always eager to learn new technologies.

 <br />